MODERN SLAVERY STATEMENT

 The Procurement Team carry out due diligence at the following stages of the procurement process:

-- Potential suppliers must complete the Single Procurement Document at the qualification stage (this covers child labour and human trafficking)
+- Potential suppliers for regulated procurement (over £50k) who have not already undertaken due diligence as part of a procurement framework must complete the Single Procurement Document at the qualification stage (this covers child labour and human trafficking);

 - Potential suppliers must complete Evaluation Criteria and Technical Questions at the tender stage.
 The questions included in this will depend on the risk profile of the procurement exercise but in all cases will include at least one question on responsible procurement;